berlioz-the/samples/01.HelloWorld/v1.basic/README.md

 # Berlioz Hello World v1.basic

 Initial version of Hello World application.
-Nothing fancy, just a single web application.
+Nothing fancy, just a single **web** service.
 When deployed to local workstation should look somewhat like the screenshot below.
 Environment variables would be different when deployed to AWS.
 ![v1.basic Screenshot](screenshot.png)